ApryseSDK/pdftron-react-native/README.md

 />
 ```
 ##### overrideAnnotationMenuBehavior
-array of strings, optional, default is none
+array of strings, optional, defaults to none

-Defines the menu items that should skip default behavior.
+Defines the menu items that will skip default behavior when pressed.
 Strings should be [Config.AnnotationMenu](./src/Config/Config.js) constants.
-They will still be displayed in the annotation menu, and the function [`onAnnotationMenuPress`](#onAnnotationMenuPress) will be called.
+They will still be displayed in the annotation menu, and the function [`onAnnotationMenuPress`](#onAnnotationMenuPress) will be called where custom behavior can be implemented.

 ```js
 <DocumentView